knative/docs/docs/bookstore/page-0/page-0-intro.md

 ![Help Image](images/11.png)

-Join the supportive Knative community via the Cloud Native Computing Foundation (CNCF) Slack, particularly the #knative channel.
+Join the supportive Knative community via the Cloud Native Computing Foundation (CNCF) Slack, particularly the [#knative](https://cloud-native.slack.com/archives/C04LGHDR9K7){:target="_blank"} channel.
 Before posting your questions, please search to see if they've already been answered.
 Your feedback on this tutorial is invaluable, so don't hesitate to reach out with suggestions or questions.

 ## **Next Step**